A whole-brain model of amyloid beta accumulation and cerebral hypoperfusion in Alzheimer's disease

 \paragraph{Mathematical models.} In recent years, several mathematical models for the dynamics of \textit{prion-like} proteins have been proposed.
 The description of the phenomena requires models based on partial differential equations (PDEs) able to describe both the temporal and the spatial dynamics of the phenomena, typically at organ scale.
-One example developed to describe the dynamics of A\textbeta{} are the Smoluchowski-type models \cite{bertsch_alzheimers_2017,sveva2}, which are derived from microscopical interactions and distinguishes different sizes of pathological aggregates \cite{franchi_from_2016}.
+One example developed to describe the dynamics of A\textbeta{} is the Smoluchowski-type models \cite{bertsch_alzheimers_2017,sveva2}, which are derived from microscopical interactions and distinguishes different sizes of pathological aggregates \cite{franchi_from_2016}.
 Some simplified models focus on the interactions between healthy and misfolded proteins, such as the heterodimer model \cite{fornari_prion-like_2019,matthaus_diffusion_2006}, or only on the misfolded proteins population, such as the Fisher-Kolmogorov equation \cite{weickenmeier_physics_2019}.
-These simplified models have the advantage that they can be fully validated against existing data and correctly predict the evolution of the disease at personalized and regional levels \cite{chaggar2025personalised}.
+These simplified yet informative models offer the key advantage that they can be fully validated against existing data, while also accurately predicting disease progression at both the personalized and regional scales~\cite{chaggar2025personalised}.
+Furthermore, the much smaller number of physical parameters relative to Smoluchowski-type models makes the calibration procedure significantly more tractable \cite{corti_uncertainty_2024,corti_exploring_2024}.
 They have also been extended to describe connections with other physical phenomena occurring in AD.
 For example, the elastic deformations due to atrophy \cite{schafer_interplay_2019,weickenmeier_multiphysics_2018,pederzoli_coupled_2025}, the clearance mechanisms \cite{brennan_role_2024}, the interactions with tau proteins \cite{thompson_proteinprotein_2020}, and brain activity \cite{goriely2020neuronal,alexandersen2023multi}.

 However, little attention has been devoted to the development of models coupling A\textbeta{} and CBF.
 In \cite{ahern_modelling_2025}, the authors propose a modification of the heterodimer model on networks which takes into account CBF reduction.
 The first goal of the current work is to build on this idea by developing a continuous PDE model of A\textbeta{} accumulation in the brain describing also the interactions with the cerebral microvasculature through (a) vasoconstriction and (b) perfusion-dependent A\textbeta{} production and clearance (see Figure \ref{fig:introfig}).
 Our model is based on the heterodimer model for the A\textbeta{}-dynamics description and on a multiple-network porous-medium model for the blood perfusion.